Sarcoma: Signs and symptoms

 Symptoms of bone sarcomas typically include bone pain, especially at night, and swelling around the site of the tumor.

-Symptoms of soft-tissue sarcomas vary, but they often present as firm, painless lumps or nodules.
-Gastrointestinal stromal tumors (a subtype of soft tissue sarcoma) often are asymptomatic, but can be associated with vague complaints of abdominal pain, a feeling of fullness, or other signs of intestinal obstruction.
+Symptoms of soft-tissue sarcomas vary, but they often present as firm, oftentimes painless lumps or nodules.
+Gastrointestinal stromal tumors (GIST, a subtype of soft-tissue sarcoma) often are asymptomatic, but can be associated with vague complaints of abdominal pain, bleeding into the intestines, a feeling of fullness, or other signs of intestinal obstruction.

 Cause

 Causes and risk factors

 The cause of most bone sarcomas is not known, but several factors are associated with an increased risk of developing bone sarcoma.
 Previous exposure to ionizing radiation (such as prior radiation therapy) is one such risk factor.
 Therapeutic radiation is associated with sarcoma after 10 to 20 years.
-Mole removal in irradiated tissue may stimulate a sarcoma secondary to healing.
 Exposure to alkylating agents, such as those found in certain cancer chemotherapeutic medicines, also increases the risk of bone sarcoma.
-Certain inherited genetic syndromes, including Li-Fraumeni syndrome, heritable RB1 gene mutations, and Paget's disease of bone, are associated with an increased risk of developing bone sarcomas.
+Certain inherited genetic syndromes, including Li-Fraumeni syndrome, inherited RB1 gene mutations, and Paget's disease of bone are associated with an increased risk of developing bone sarcomas.

-Most soft tissue sarcomas arise from what doctors call "sporadic" (or random) genetic mutations within an affected person's cells.
-Nevertheless, there are certain risk factors associated with an increased risk of developing soft tissue sarcoma.
+Most soft-tissue sarcomas arise from what doctors call "sporadic" (or random) genetic mutations within an affected person's cells.
+Nevertheless, there are certain risk factors associated with an increased risk of developing soft-tissue sarcoma.
 Previous exposure to ionizing radiation is one such risk factor.
-Exposure to vinyl chloride (e.g., such as the fumes encountered in the production of Polyvinyl chloride (PVC)), Arsenic and Thorotrast all are associated with an increased risk of angiosarcoma.
+Exposure to vinyl chloride (e.g., such as the fumes encountered in the production of polyvinyl chloride (PVC)), arsenic and Thorotrast all are associated with an increased risk of angiosarcoma.
 Lymphedema, such as that resulting from certain types of breast cancer treatment, also is a risk factor for development of angiosarcoma.
-As with bone sarcomas, certain inherited genetic syndromes also are associated with an increased risk of developing soft tissue sarcoma, including Li-Fraumeni syndrome, familial adenomatous polyposis, neurofibromatosis type 1, and heritable RB1 gene mutations.
-Kaposi's sarcoma is caused by Kaposi's sarcoma-associated herpesvirus (HHV-8).
+As with bone sarcomas, certain inherited genetic syndromes also are associated with an increased risk of developing soft-tissue sarcoma, including Li-Fraumeni syndrome, familial adenomatous polyposis, neurofibromatosis type 1, and heritable RB1 gene mutations.
+Kaposi sarcoma is caused by Kaposi sarcoma-associated herpesvirus (HHV-8).